wireapp/wire-docs/src/how-to/administrate/etcd.rst

 Etcd is a consistent and partition tolerant key-value store.
-This means that Etcd nodes can be restarted with no impact to the consistency of data, but might have a small time in which the database can not process writes.
+This means that Etcd nodes can be restarted with no impact to the consistency of data, but there might a small time in which the database can not process writes.
 Etcd has a designated leader which decides ordering of events (and thus writes) in the cluster.
 When the leader crashes, a leadership election takes place.
 During the leadership election, the cluster might be briefly unavailable for writes.
 Writes during this period